 WHAT KIND OF TURKEY SHOULD YOU BUY?

 Chef Nelson - "Should I buy a Tom Turkey or a Hen for Tenderness?
-Age not gender, is the determining factor for tenderness in turkey.
+Age, not gender, is the determining factor for tenderness in turkey.
 All domestic turkeys at the market are young, typically four to six months old.
-A hen will weighs less than 16 pounds and a tom is over 16 pounds."
+A hen weighs less than 16 pounds and a tom over 16 pounds."

 PREPPING YOUR INGREDIENTS

-If there is one thing you can do to help make the day go smoother, it is get as much of the prep work out of the way as possible.
+If there is one thing you can do to help make the day go smoother, get as much prep work out of the way as possible.
 Here are some suggestions from our chefs.

-Chef Bilderback - "Make any yeast dough the night before and put in fridge for a slow, overnight fermentation.
+Chef Bilderback - "Make any yeast dough the night before and put it in the fridge for slow, overnight fermentation.
 Then bake in the morning.
-Also, chop onions and celery the day before and store in zipper bags in the fridge.
+Also, chop onions and celery the day before and store them in zipper bags in the fridge.
 Peel potatoes the night before and keep them in water.
 Saves time."

 Chef Nelson - "I always start early preparing the stock.
 The stock is the key to a great Thanksgiving meal.
 You need it for the stuffing, the gravy and maybe for keeping the meat hot and juicy during service.

 When I prepare turkey in large quantities, I break down the birds ahead of time.
-It is no secret that the breasts and the legs do not cook evenly and completely at the same time.
+It is no secret that the breasts and the legs do not cook evenly and entirely at the same time.
 So I break down the birds and cook the different parts separately so they are just cooked to perfection.
-This is fine in a restaurant kitchen, as you do not need to serve that big full bird as a centerpiece like you do at home.
+This is fine in a restaurant kitchen, as you do not need to serve that big bird as a centerpiece as you do at home.

 Breaking the bird down into Breasts and Legs allows you to get all the remaining parts together to build your stock.
-Preparing the stock ahead of time allows you to prepare your turkey gravy ahead of time.
+Preparing the stock ahead of time allows you to prepare your turkey gravy.
 It also gives you the critical ingredient to make your stuffing Over the Top."